 SelectPlan for Women is a Pennsylvania program that offers free and confidential women’s health care for women age 18-44, including free birth control.
 Coverage is unlimited and entirely free.

 As of July 1, 2015, SelectPlan for Women participants are covered under the Family Planning Services program.
-To qualify, you must be a Pennsylvania resident with income not exceeding 185% of the poverty level and have no private insurance or Medicaid.
+To qualify, you must be a Pennsylvania resident with income not exceeding 215% of the poverty level and have no private insurance or Medicaid.

 You can apply online with COMPASS, or apply in person at any County Assistance Office or COMPASS Community Partner, including family planning clinics near you.